eoscostarica/eos-local/readme.md

 # EOS Local

-A docker compose based development environment for EOS DApp Development.

-This is easiest way maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows and Linux.
+The quickest and most efficient way to setup and maintain a local environment for development that is guaranteed to work out-of-the-box across the different host operating systems: Mac OS, Windows, and Linux.

-A common reusable docker based microservices architecture boilerplate and development environment that will allow to deploy EOS appliactions faster.
+It is a reusable docker based development environment inspired on MonsterEOS' EOSIO DreamStack architecture that will allow you to develop EOS applications faster.

-It's inspired on MonsterEOS' EOSIO DreamStack architecture.

 EOS Local is a community-driven project led by EOS Costa Rica.
 We welcome contributions of all sorts.
 There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals.